moshesipper/vae-torch-celeba/README.md

 Running a trained model on a CPU is fine.

-Training on a CPU is possible, but slow fast ⚡👉 GPU.
+Training on a CPU is possible, but slow: ⚡👉 GPU.